Hot and sour soup

-Hot and sour soup is a popular example of Chinese cuisine.
-Although it is often said to have originated in Sichuan, this is actually a variant of or "pepper hot soup" (胡辣汤) with added vinegar to enhance the sourness.
-This variation is found Henan cuisine.
-Also popular in Southeast Asia, India, Pakistan and the United States, it is a flexible soup which allows ingredients to be substituted or added depending on availability.
+Hot and sour soup is a variant of or "pepper hot soup" (胡辣汤) that originated from Henan cuisine.
+Also popular in Southeast Asia, India, Pakistan, and the United States, it is a flexible soup which allows ingredients to be substituted or added depending on availability.
 For example, the American-Chinese version can be thicker as it commonly includes corn starch, while in Japan, sake is often added.

 North America

 United States

 Soup preparation may use chicken or pork broth, or may use meat-free broth.
 Common basic ingredients in the American Chinese version include bamboo shoots, toasted sesame oil, wood ear mushrooms, cloud ear mushrooms, day lily buds, vinegar, egg, corn starch, and white pepper.
 Other ingredients include button mushrooms, shiitake mushrooms, or straw mushrooms and small slices of tofu skin.
 It is thicker than the Chinese cuisine versions due to the addition of cornstarch.

 East Asia

 China

 There are myths surrounding the origin of "hot and sour soup," with the most popular one claiming it is from Sichuan.
 There is a similarly named dish made from glass noodles called "hot and sour noodles" (酸辣粉), but it is quite different from "hot and sour soup"(酸辣汤).
 It is vastly different in ingredients, cooking and consuming.
 For instance, the spiciness in this noodle dish mainly comes from chilli and Sichuan pepper, rather than black pepper, which is not very common in Sichuan cuisine.
 In fact, the form of "hot and sour soup" can barely be found in Sichuan.

 "Hot and sour soup" is claimed by the cuisine of Beijing.
 The Chinese hot and sour soup is usually meat-based, and often contains ingredients such as day lily buds, wood ear fungus, bamboo shoots, and tofu, in a broth that is sometimes flavored with pork blood.
 Sometimes, the soup would also have carrots and pieces of pork.
 It is typically made hot (spicy) by white pepper, and sour by Zhenjiang vinegar.